Collaborations, Recognitions & Awards

 Celebrating 10 + Years of Zak's Chocolate

-As we reflect back on 10+ years of Zak’s Chocolate, we are so grateful for all of you who have tried, shared and loved our style of craft chocolate, and who have become our chocolate friends and family.
-We are also amazed that our chocolate has been shipped, or hand-carried, to all 50 States, DC, Puerto Rico, + 30 other Countires (that we know of becaause you've told us).
-And, we have been so fortunate to be able to collaborate with other local craftspeople and to receive recognition for our craft in so many local and national publications.
-We started to make a list and decided to share that here.
+As we reflect back on 10+ years of Zak’s Chocolate, we are so grateful for all of you who have tried, shared & loved our style of craft chocolate, and who have become our chocolate friends & family.
+We are also amazed that our chocolate has been shipped, or hand-carried, to all 50 States, DC, Puerto Rico, + 30 other Countires (that we know of).
+And, we have been fortunate to be able to collaborate with other local craftspeople & to receive recognition for our craft in local & national publications.

 With so much appreciation,